Find out how security leaders are assessing their exposure and reviewing their supply chain risk management programs.

 In March 2021, a series of breaches, known as the HAFNIUM attacks, compromised the on-premises Microsoft Exchange Servers of 30,000 global organizations.
 The attacks allowed hackers to access employee email accounts and install malware to facilitate long-term access.

-Further demonstrating the surge in software supply chain hacks, just months later, 38 million records were exposed due to a vulnerability in Microsoft Power Apps (a popular low-code business intelligence tool).
+Further demonstrating the surge in software supply chain security hacks, just months later, 38 million records were exposed due to a vulnerability in Microsoft Power Apps (a popular low-code business intelligence tool).
 Perpetrators gained access to COVID-19 testing, tracing, and vaccination records, as well as employee information for major organizations using the tool, such as Ford Motor Company, American Airlines, and the New York Metropolitan Transportation Authority.

 According to McKinsey, an auto manufacturer has around 250 tier-one suppliers, but the number proliferates to 18,000 across the full value chain – making these companies highly vulnerable to a third-party data breach.